Bratah123/SwordieDB/README.md

 Please refer to the [Technical Details page](https://github.com/Bratah123/SwordieDB/wiki/Technical-Details) for details, as well as detailed instructions for how to build this package for testing.
 ## API Docs
 The API Docs have been split out into a sister project [here](https://kookiiestudios.github.io/ProjectShieldieDB/).

+## Suggestions
+Suggestions for new features/functionality can be written as an issue from the "Issues" tab on github.